Walter Hill (garden curator): Colonial botanist

 When Queensland was separated from New South Wales in 1859, Hill was appointed the first Colonial Botanist of Queensland in 1859, a role he held until his retirement in 1881.

 In this role, he conducted a number of expeditions to northern Queensland to collect native plants, including trips to Cape York Peninsula in 1862 and the north-east coast to Mossman and the Daintree River in 1873, climbing Mount Bellenden Ker.

 He sent many of the specimens he gathered to herbariums around the world (including the Royal Botanic Gardens, Melbourne and Royal Botanic Gardens, Kew in London).
 Although Hill wanted to establish a herbarium in Queensland, he was unable to do so due to lack of a suitable building and the other demands on his time.
 However, on his retirement in 1881, Hill gave his books to the Queensland Museum, which later became the nucleus of the present Queensland Herbarium library.

 Hill also had a significant role in acclimatisation of exotic plant species into Queensland.
 He was also responsible for the introduction of mango, pawpaw, ginger, tamarind, arrowroot, cotton and mahogany.
-In particular, he introduced sugarcane and established through experiments that the juice of the Queensland-grown sugarcane could be successfully granulated, opening up a major new farming crop for Queensland.
+In particular, he introduced sugarcane.
+He established through experiments that the juice of the Queensland-grown sugarcane could be successfully granulated, opening up a major new farming crop for Queensland.

-Conversely, he also cultivated an Australian native nut, the Queensland nut, which went on to become known as the macadamia.
+Conversely, he also cultivated an Australian native nut, the Queensland nut, or macadamia.

 In 1862, Hill was appointed as one of Queensland's Commissioners to arrange for produce and other articles to be exhibited in the Exhibition of Industry as part of the 1862 International Exhibition held in London.

 Retirement

-Hill frequently clashed with his superiors and, following a disagreement regarding his upkeep of the gardens, Hill was forced to retire in 1881.
+Hill retired in 1881.
 However, he continued to experiment with fruit trees in his retirement.

 Memorials

 Hill is memorialised in a number of ways, including the Walter Hill Fountain.
-The Walter Hill Fountain is located in the Brisbane Botanic Gardens and was built as a drinking fountain in 1867 when mains water was introduced to Brisbane.
+The Walter Hill Fountain is located in the Brisbane City Botanic Gardens and was built as a drinking fountain in 1867 when mains water was introduced to Brisbane.
 In 1972, the fountain was renamed to commemorate Hill's achievements.